unclebob/CC_SMC/README.md

 ### Writing a Code Generator

-The value of the -l command line argument is used to find a class whose name is:
+The value of the `-l` command line argument is used to find a class whose name is:

 `smc.generators.<LANGUAGE>CodeGenerator`.

 This class decides which _Implementing Visitor_ to create, and how the output files should be written.

-You can create your own by deriving your class from `smc.generators.CodeGenerator`.
+You can create a generator for a new language by deriving that class from `smc.generators.CodeGenerator` and putting it in the classpath.
 Check out the source code for the Java code generator.
 It's pretty straightforward.